Krassnig/CodeDraw/INTRODUCTION.md

 like the user pressing a key or moving the mouse.
 There are 12 different events in CodeDraw:

-- MouseClickEvent: Happens once when a mouse button is pressed down and quickly released again.
+- `MouseClickEvent` happens once when a mouse button is pressed down and quickly released again.
-- MouseMoveEvent: Happens continuously while the mouse is being moved.
+- `MouseMoveEvent` happens continuously while the mouse is being moved.
-- MouseDownEvent: Happens exactly once when a mouse button is pressed down.
+- `MouseDownEvent` happens exactly once when a mouse button is pressed down.
-- MouseUpEvent: Happens exactly once when a mouse button is released.
+- `MouseUpEvent` happens exactly once when a mouse button is released.
-- MouseEnterEvent: Happens when the mouse enters the canvas.
+- `MouseEnterEvent` happens when the mouse enters the canvas.
-- MouseLeaveEvent: Happens when the mouse leaves the canvas.
+- `MouseLeaveEvent` happens when the mouse leaves the canvas.
-- MouseWheelEvent: Happens each time the mouse wheel is turned.
+- `MouseWheelEvent` happens each time the mouse wheel is turned.
-- KeyDownEvent: Happens exactly once when a key is pressed down.
+- `KeyDownEvent` happens exactly once when a key is pressed down.
-- KeyUpEvent: Happens exactly once when a key is released.
+- `KeyUpEvent` happens exactly once when a key is released.
-- KeyPressEvent: Happens continuously while a key is being held down.
+- `KeyPressEvent` happens continuously while a key is being held down.
-- WindowMoveEvent: Happens every time the CodeDraw window is moved.
+- `WindowMoveEvent` happens every time the CodeDraw window is moved.
-- WindowCloseEvent: Happens exactly once when the user closes the window or `cd.close()` is called.
+- `WindowCloseEvent` happens exactly once when the user closes the window or `cd.close()` is called.

 ### Enhanced EventScanner